Welcome to GSS

 -Represent graduate students on university committees

-If you are interested in GSS, but want more information, please feel free to email us at email@example.com or visit our website www.ohio.edu/gss.
+If you are interested in GSS and want more information, please feel free to email us at email@example.com or visit our website www.ohio.edu/gss.
 We want you to get involved and make your voice heard.